SamyPesse/How-to-Make-a-Computer-Operating-System/README.md

 **Caution**: This repository is a remake of my old course.
 It was written several years ago [as one of my first projects when I was in High School](https://github.com/SamyPesse/devos) so it's normal if some parts of the code looks like "crap".
 The original course was in French and I'm not an English native.

 **Source Code**: All the system source code will be stored in the `src` directory.
-Each steps of the course will be linked to a git tag.
+Each steps will contains links to the differents related files.

 **Contributions**: This course is open to contribution, feel free to signal errors with issues or directly correct the errors with pull-requests.